From Hong Kong Skylines to Singapore Shores

 Embark on a journey that perfectly blends vibrant city ports with days at sea aboard the refurbished Westerdam (updated in 2023).
 With a comfortable capacity of just under 2,000 guests, it’s big enough to offer diversity yet intimate enough to feel cozy.
 Though many cruise lines follow this itinerary, if you prefer a smaller or more luxurious ship, just ask your travel advisor for some suggestions.

 After exploring bustling ports like Hanoi, take time for yourself: a soothing 15-minute spa massage followed by a relaxing soak in the hot tub helps melt away travel fatigue.
 The days at sea give you a moment to pause, savor, and process the incredible sights, sounds, and flavors of Asia.
+Holland America also offers daily Catholic Mass on all its ships.

 We began our Asian adventure with two nights at the Royal Garden Hotel—an ideal spot just a block from Victoria Bay, perfect for walks and surrounded by plenty of cafés.
 The breakfast buffet was a tasty mix of Chinese and American favorites.

-Definitely worth the stop …We started our day with a 4-hour cruise on a “junk” through breathtaking limestone karsts and caves in Ha Long Bay.
+Definitely worth the stop …We started our day with a 4-hour cruise on a “junk” through breathtaking limestone karsts and caves in Halong Bay.
 After a 250-step climb up and down for our visit to the caves, our reward was not just the stunning views and caves, this was followed by a delicious Vietnamese seafood feast: boiled shrimp, stuffed crabs, and crispy fried squid.
 For a moment, it felt like a taste of home right in the heart of Vietnam.

 Then onwards to Hanoi with a stop at a local pearl farm, how interesting to see how they cultivate the pearls, by placing a natural bead into the ovary of the pearl that over 2 – 5 years creates an incredible pearl with the color created by the membrane of the pearl.